+Vegetables are the most alkalizing foods you can eat.
 Make two thirds of your plate vegetables, one third protein and carbohydrates.

 By making changes to your diet you can increase your bone health and strength.
 See also: Natural osteoporosis treatment and

-natural calcium supplements
+natural calcium supplements for more information.

 1. Melton, L., and B. Riggs, "Epidemiology of Age-Related Fractures," The Osteoporotic Syndrome: Detection, Prevention and Treatment ed.
 L. Avioli,(New York: Grune and Stratton, 1983) 45-72